-Early Childhood Sequences are appropriate for our youngest students participating in Get Ready to Learn, preschool, kindergarten and first grade.
-The early childhood sequences help students to build stamina for staying calm and quiet, while addressing very basic foundational skills.
-If you are working with students who are developmentally very young, and struggling to complete Phase 1 in the Floor sequence, consult your facilitator about implementation the Early Childhood sequence.
+The Foundations Series is appropriate for our youngest students participating in Get Ready to Learn, preschool, kindergarten and first grade.
+They help students to build stamina for staying calm and quiet, while addressing very basic foundational skills.
+If you are working with students who are developmentally very young, and struggling to complete Phase 1 in the Floor sequence, consult your facilitator about implementation of the Foundation Series.

 Floor Sequences are appropriate for most students participating in Get Ready to Learn.
 The Floor Sequences help students to build foundational skills and brain-body connections much more deeply than in the seated sequences.
 Many of our students (even those who are typically developing) come to school lacking these essential connections.

 Seated Sequences are appropriate for students with mobility issues, and students in community schools where space precludes participation in the Floor Sequences.
 We do not recommend using the Seated Sequences with students on the autism spectrum, as the research demonstrates the benefits of the Floor Sequences for these students.